JonasMuehlmann/JonasMuehlmann/README.md

  - Attend <img src="https://wissensstadt.hn/wp-content/uploads/2020/06/Logo_42-Heilbronn.png" width=150 height=45>

+For a categorized overview of my projects, see https://github.com/JonasMuehlmann?tab=projects.

 Here are a few topics I want to learn more about in the near future:

 - computer graphics